rammmod/TextGS/README.md

 2. Encoding of the generated file is UTF8.
 3. Dictionary for the words to make sentences (String) is defined in a separate file (`dictionary.txt` in the root folder).
 4. Sentence max length is 16 words.
-5. First word of sentence starts with capital letter.
+5. First word of each sentence starts with capital letter.
 6. Numbers (Number) are positive integers.

 ## <a name="ensureness-of-sentences-repeatability">Ensureness of sentences repeatability</a>